tjr226/Data-Structures/FAQ.md

 #### What are real-world use-cases for a Queue data structure?

+Server requests (use queues to serialize incoming data)

 #### What are real-world use-cases for a Linked List data structure?

+Implementations of stacks and queues.
+Implementations of graphs.
+Dynamic memory allocation.
+Arithmetic operations on long integers.
+Representing sparse matrices

 #### What are real-world use-cases for a Binary Search Tree data structure?
 A BST in the way that is being implemented for this Sprint is a bit too simple to see any real-world use-cases.
 There are many (more complex) variants of BSTs that do see production use.
 One very notable variant is the [B-tree](https://en.wikipedia.org/wiki/B-tree), which is a self-balancing ordered variant of the BST.
 B-trees play a critical role in database and file system indexing.
 Other notable variants include the AVL tree, which is a self-balancing BST and the prefix tree, which is specialized for handling text.